Heilemann/srd-system/README.md

 ## Partials

 Partials work slightly different than in a freeform Handlebars setup.
 For now they should be placed in the `partials` folder, and end in `.hbs`.
+The default gulp setup will use the file name as the partial name.

+### System Wide Styles

+The partial `src/partials/system-styles.hbs` is used to define the styles which will also be used by the platform system templates `scenes` and `notes`.
+Any styles put in there will be used to style the editors for those two templates as well.

 ## Scripting